 - You can define the shape and quantity of detecting areas.

 - Period value can be configured.

 - Supports size filtering for target.

 Step 1 On the rule line that you added, in the Type list, select Abandoned.

-The Abandoned interface is displayed.
 See Figure 5-142.

 Step 2 Draw an area.